How to Become a Notary in Arkansas

 Note: Depositions that are not attested to by a certified court reporter will not be accepted in Arkansas courts in accordance with the Arkansas court rules.
 Arkansas notaries who are not certified court reporters should not accept depositions as an act of their notarial office.

-3. Upon successful completion of the exam, register with an approved solution provider.
+5. Register with an approved solution provider.

-4. Take a refresher course every two years.
+6. Take a refresher course every two years.

 How do I update my address on my Arkansas notary commission?